Diomdede/World-of-Fitness/README.md

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+    1. As a Frequent User, I want to check if there is any updates to the workout plan

-        1. The user would already be comfortable with the website layout and can easily click the banner message.
+        1. The user would already know where to look for the plan and would click the excerise button on the navigational link

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I may want to request some help with my workout plan or general questions

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user would scr

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
         1. At the bottom of every page their is a footer which content is consistent throughout all pages.